4. Purpose and functions of the Academic Board

 vii.
 ProVice-Chancellor Design and Social Context and Vice- President

 viii.
 Pro Vice-Chancellor Science, Engineering and Health and Vice-President

 x.
 Director, Library Services

 xii.
 Associate Deputy Vice-Chancellor Education (Quality and Enhancement)

 xiii.
-Associate Deputy Vice-Chancellor, Research Training and Development
+Associate Deputy Vice-Chancellor, School of Graduate Research

 xiv.
 Associate Deputy Vice-Chancellor, Research Capability